 I prefer glass and for that you have to get those “sleeping pill” sizes, as the miniature airplane or mini-bar ones are usually plastic.

-I’m demo-ing using a pair of Jaeger bottles for my own salt and pepper set.
+I’m demo-ing using a pair of Jaeger bottles for this salt and pepper set.
 Sorry I may have gifted the Jaegers you see in the big pinnable image.

 2 small matching bottles